 Skinlite Cream is a skin lightening agent that works by inhibiting the production of tyrosinase enzyme (an important enzyme for biosynthesis of melanin pigments).
 This, in turn, inhibits the production of melanin pigments to lighten the skin.

 Skinlite Cream is meant only for external use.
 It should be used as per the prescription of the doctor, or the patient should follow the instructions prescribed on the label.
 Doctors usually prescribe this medicine 2 times a day.
-The patient should always clean and dry the affected area before applying the cream.
-It is recommended to avoid the direct contact of the cream with eyes, nose and mouth.
+The patient should always clean and dry the affected area before applying the drug.
+It is recommended to avoid the direct contact of the medicine with eyes, nose and mouth.
 The patients are advised to avoid exposure to sunlight and dirt during the duration of the medicine.

 Mixing two or more drugs may change how the drug works and may increase the risk of side effects of the drug.
 Skinlite Cream should never be used with:

 It is advisable to store Skinlite Cream in a cool and dry place away from direct heat and sunlight.
 One must keep the medicine away from the reach of children and pets.
 The packaging of Skinlite Cream must be kept intact in order to maintain its effect when being administered.

 Ans: Skinlite Cream is a skin lightening agent that is primarily used to reduce dark spots and lighten the skin.
 It is used to treat skin discolourations caused due to skin trauma.
 In certain cases, doctors may also prescribe this drug to cure acne, eczema, melasma and dermatitis.

 Ans: Skinlite Cream is a skin lightening agent that is primarily used to reduce dark spots and lighten the skin.
 It may also be used to treat skin discolourations.
 In certain cases, doctors may also prescribe this drug to treat acne, eczema, melasma and dermatitis.